-The frequently asked questions about the Federal Learning Account (FLA)
+The frequently asked questions about the Federal Learning Account (FLA) and the individual learning account

-What is the purpose of the FLA?
+What is the purpose of the FLA or the individual training account?

 The FLA is intended to make tracking training courses and managing training rights simpler and more transparent.
 This ensures that employers and employees alike are better informed.